skrawcz/python-data-engineering-resources/resources/orchestration-tools.md

 - **Prefect**: Choose for modern, cloud-native workflows with a focus on simplicity and flexibility, especially when you need dynamic task execution and easy debugging.
 - **Dagster**: Best for data-centric workflows, providing a comprehensive view of data pipelines and assets, particularly when data observability is crucial.
 - **Argo Workflows**: Opt for container-native environments, especially when orchestrating machine learning pipelines or data processing tasks on Kubernetes.
-- **Hamilton**: Machines are big enough these days that wrangling the code is more problematic than scheduling tasks to run.
+- **Hamilton**: Hamilton is not a replacement for a macro orchestrator.
+But, machines are big enough these days that wrangling the code is more problematic than scheduling tasks to run.
 Hamilton helps standardize how code is written to enable it to be modular & portable across many contexts.
 E.g. start in a notebook, transfer to Airflow/Dagster/DBT, run in a web-service, etc. all with minimal to no code changes required.
 It has plugins and constructs to utilize parallel compute systems like Ray, PySpark, and Dask.
-Good use cases to start with feature engineering, LLM document processing pipelines, machine learning, and in python based data processing.
+Good use cases to start with feature engineering, LLM document processing pipelines, machine learning, and python based data processing.

 Your choice should align with your specific workflow requirements, infrastructure, and the complexity of the tasks involved.